 Green chair decor

 Give your ceremony or reception chairs the garden treatment by decking them out with strands of greenery.
-Pro tip: if your hosting a lot of people, you can use faux greenery to bring down the cost.
+Pro tip: if you’re hosting a lot of people, you can use faux greenery to bring down the cost.

 Creative menu displays